jsc329/ammonitorwiki/20-assessment.md

 indicates the column name; *type* conveys the data type for that column as contained within the underlying SQLite database.
 Thus, the **assessments** table consists of seven fields (columns):
-“assessmentID”, “objectiveID”, “scriptID”, “amml”, “modelName”, and “notes”, and “timestamp”.
+“assessmentID”, “objectiveID”, “scriptID”, “amml”, “modelName”, “notes”, and “timestamp”.
 Most fields store VARCHAR (variable character length) data, storing up to 255 characters.
 In R, VARCHAR data are of class “character”.
 The *notnull* column indicates whether an entry is required for that field.
 A column’s *dflt\_value* specifies the default value is used for that field (NA indicates no default value).
 Lastly, *pk* indicates whether the field is a primary key.
 In the **assessments** table, *assessmentID* is the primary key, which is automatically assigned by SQLite and is an integer.
 The *objectiveID* maps to an objectiveID in the **objectives** table, while the *scriptID*